Łowicz: Modern era

 The town remained under the authority of the Archbishops of Gniezno, and as a residency of the Primates of Poland, since 1572 Łowicz occasionally served as a second capital of the Kingdom, during the periods known as interregnum.
 The period of prosperity ended after the disastrous Swedish invasion of Poland (1655–1660).
 The town was visited by Polish kings John II Casimir Vasa and John III Sobieski, as well as Polish national hero Tadeusz Kościuszko.
 Almost completely destroyed, Łowicz never regained its importance and turned into a small, local town.
 Nevertheless, it remained a cultural center, as in 1668 one of the first Piarist Colleges in Poland-Lithuania was opened here.
-One of two main routes connecting Warsaw and Dresden ran through Łowicz in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
+One of two main routes connecting Warsaw and Dresden ran through Łowicz in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route. Łowicz was also a garrison town of the Polish Crown Army, with the Prince Frederick Mounted Regiment and 3rd, 7th and 9th Infantry Regiments stationed there at various times.

 After the Second Partition of Poland (1793) Łowicz was annexed by the Kingdom of Prussia.
 In 1807 it became part of the Duchy of Warsaw, and from 1815 until 1915 it belonged to Russian-controlled Congress Poland (later Vistula Land).
+The body of Prince Józef Poniatowski was temporarily kept in the Collegiate church in Łowicz before his burial in the Wawel Cathedral in Kraków.
 In 1820, the real estate of the Archbishops of Gniezno became the property of Grand Duke Constantine Pavlovich of Russia and his wife Joanna Grudzinska, who was granted the title of the Duchess of Lowicz.
-On July 9, 1822, Tsar Alexander I of Russia formally established the Duchy of Lowicz.
+On July 9, 1822, Tsar Alexander I of Russia formally established the Duchy of Łowicz.
+In 1826, the town was visited by young Fryderyk Chopin.